ivomachado/vscode-configure-c-compiling/README.md

 ## Release Notes

+### 0.2.0

+Generation of the c_cpp\_properties.json with MinGW include paths.

 ### 0.1.1

 Correction of task command in Linux

 ### 0.1.0

 Initial Release